renspringlea/ryba.ren/books.md

 - Got about 65% through, was a bit fed up as some of the environmentalist and anti-modernity rhetoric is a bit pedestrian and one-sided - not wrong exactly, but maybe a bit unexciting and heard it all before. "dad, i can't click the book" vibes.<br />
 - thank GOD for modern comforts<br />
 - nebraska has a large network of rain-fed lakes and an associated underground aquifer, the largest wetland ecosystem in the united states<br />
+- paraphrasing The Little Prince: "When meeting someone we never ask does he collect butterflies; does she like rainbows or the sweet smell of jasmine in the night air?
+No, we ask where do you live and what is your job.
+And then we think that we know him or her."
 <br />

 </details>